 Need more information?
 Contact attorney Brian Mahany at or by phone at (414) 704-6731 (direct).
 You can also download our 11 step guide to whistleblowing.
 All inquiries are protected by the attorney – client privilege.

 MahanyLaw – America’s Whistleblower Lawyers

 ** Want to learn more?
 Our blog has over two thousand posts and is text searchable.
 To learn more about the horrific Sacred Heart Hospital case, just use the words “Sacred Heart” in the search box.
 Want to more about the anti kickback statute?
-Just type in anti kickback.
+Visit our anti kickback Medicare fraud information page.